New Voting Machines Are Declared A National Security Priority. Will They Actually Get Funded?

 Pressure is mounting for Congress to take dramatic steps to ensure the security of US voting systems with just seven months to go before the crucial 2018 midterm elections.

-On Wednesday, Homeland Security Secretary Kirstjen Nielsen called the need for new voting machines that produce a paper trail “a national security issue,” and Republican Sen. Richard Burr, the chairman of the Senate Intelligence Committee, added his name as a cosponsor to a bill that would provide money to replace voting equipment that can’t be audited.
+On Wednesday, Homeland Security Secretary Kirstjen Nielsen called the need for new voting machines that produce a paper trail “a national security issue,” and Republican Sen. Richard Burr, the chair of the Senate Intelligence Committee, added his name as a cosponsor to a bill that would provide money to replace voting equipment that can’t be audited.

 But whether that funding will be appropriated remains uncertain.
 The Secure Elections Act has been slow to gain cosponsors, and its provisions, said one of its cosponsors, Minnesota Democratic Sen. Amy Klobuchar, were folded into the Senate’s must-pass omnibus spending bill to keep the government open.
-But that bill’s fate is uncertain as the Senate heads toward a Friday deadline to avoid another government shutdown and no actual text of legislation yet to show for it.
+But that bill’s fate is uncertain as the Senate heads toward a Friday deadline to avoid another government shutdown with no actual text of legislation yet to show for it.

 Even then, it might not be soon enough to have new machines in place for the next presidential election, much less balloting in the fall.

-"This issue is urgent – if we start to fix these problems tomorrow, we still might not be in time to have systems in place by 2020," Burr told a hearing on Wednesday,
+"This issue is urgent — if we start to fix these problems tomorrow, we still might not be in time to have systems in place by 2020," Burr said in a hearing Wednesday.

 Voting experts have long warned that the only way to reliably check that an election hasn’t been tampered with is for voting equipment to produce a physical paper trail that can be audited after votes are counted.